RJWoodhead/FRC3DP/Useful/Useful.md

 * [Inline Bolt Sizer](Misc).
 A simple jig for visually measuring the length of bolts.
 Works on most sizes of inch-unit bolts, and has slots for both flathead and socket head cap screws.
 I got a little fancy with this, the 3MF file is composed of a lot of bodies; if you have a multi-color printer, set the first body (the base) to a contrasting color so the labels and lines are more easily visible.

+* [Fisheye Mount](Misc).
+An integrated mount for a common fisheye USB camera (Printed-circuit-card-based) that clamps onto 1/2" hex shaft.

 # Building Blocks

 * The [HTD Flanged Pulley](Misc) is a Fusion 360 project that helps design and build HTD belt pulleys.
 It is fully parametric and lets you specify things like belt type, number of teeth, flange size, bolt circle, and whether or not the hex shaft has a raised hub.
 Due to limitations in Fusion, depending on what features you want you will have to do some timeline editing, mostly feature suppression toggling.
 Stepping through the timeline should make things fairly obvious.
 This project is an extension of Robert K's [Parametric HTD Pulleys](https://grabcad.com/library/parametric-htd-pulleys-1).